jakedykstra/GatheringTheFullStack/README.md

 ## Guide To Gathering The Skills Neccessary To Be A Professional Full-Stack Javascript Developer(WIP)

-"This guide is for those on the Full-Stack developer track that want to understand all the neccessary skills needed to **become a professional**.
-I will document the most important skills and how to begin implementing them.
+"This guide is for beginner developer(year 1) that are on the Full-Stack developer track and want to understand all the neccessary skills needed to **become a professional**.
+I will document the most important pieces to evolving as a developer and how to begin implementing them. **NOTE: THIS GUIDE IS FOR BEGINNERS.
+MY GOALS ARE TO TAKE OVERCOMPLICATED IDEAS AND DUMB THEM DOWN.
+USING SIMPLIFICATION TO BUILD INITIAL UNDERSTANDINGS**.
 Look through the folders section for a playground for each, as well as individual readme's for quick start."

 > #### _Found it useful?
 Want more updates?_ [**Show your support by giving a :star:**](https://github.com/piotrwitek/react-redux-typescript-patterns/stargazers)